prometheus/proposals/proposals/2025-02-24_secret_providers.md

 ### Where will code live

-Both the alertmanager and prometheus repos will be able to use secret providers.
+Both the Alertmanager and Prometheus repos will be able to use secret providers.
 The code will eventually live in a separete repository specifically created for it.

 ## Action Plan